-Rep. Crenshaw launches military whistleblower form with Sen. Cotton so it won't 'fall to woke idealogy'
+Rep. Crenshaw, Sen. Cotton launch whistleblower effort against military 'woke ideology'

-Republican Reps.
-Dan Crenshaw of Texas and Tom Cotton of Arkansas on Friday launched a whistleblower form for military service members so that the armed forces don't "fall to woke idealogy."
+Rep. Dan Crenshaw, R-Texas, and Senator Tom Cotton, R-Ark., on Friday launched a whistleblower form for military service members so that the armed forces don't "fall to woke ideology."

 The form is available on a new webpage on Crenshaw's website, which states that submissions will be shared with Cotton's office.